Cosmic-Ide/Cosmic-IDE/docs/editor-and-language-services.md

 attached, and closes it after the final editor disconnects.
 Providers must return a fresh connection from their factory rather than caching processes themselves.

 Each open text tab retains its own `CodeEditor` and LSP document session.
-Tab switches only exchange the visible session; they do not replace its text or disconnect it.
+Tab switches exchange the visible session without replacing text or disconnecting the server.
 This preserves cursor, selection, scroll, folding, and undo history while keeping all documents attached to the shared server.